play-co/comet/NOTES.md

     - Also need a way to recalculate multi-transform gizmo when remote nodes move
 * Empty (Container) icon needs to be selectable, but not scale with viewport
     - Also needs to select all children, not itself when clicked so transform gizmo can manipulate
-* 'mousemove' event for viewport needs to be trapped globally, grabbing and panning stops when mouse leaves canvas
 * Undoing nested nodes restores children which were also removed, could be an uncloaking problem

 # Enhancements